codercurious/facebook-group-member-scraper/README.md

 ```

 If you want to scrape more details about profiles such as website, company, contact info, etc, use [Facebook profile scraper](https://apify.com/curious_coder/facebook-profile-scraper?fpr=ve081&fp_sid=github_facebook-group-member-scraper)

+## Integrations
+You can use [Make](https://www.make.com/en/register?pc=growthhack) to integrate apollo leads to any other SaaS platform by designing your own automation flows.

+## Facebook group members API

+The actor stores results in a dataset.
+You can export data in various formats such as CSV, JSON, XLS, etc.
+You can scrape and access data on demand using API.
+For more information, Go to [Facebook group members API integration](https://apify.com/curious_coder/facebook-group-member-scraper/api/endpoints?fpr=ve081) page

 ## Use cases